flipkart-incubator/Krystal/vajram/README.md

 * Documentation: Describing in detail what this Vajram does, and how to use it - and how not to.
 This documentation is indexed and will facilitate the discovery of this Vajram across the company.
 * Permissions: RESTRICTED/PRIVATE - Vajram owners can decide who can declare a dependency on the Vajram.
-* Vajrams can be of two types: STANDALONE and GENERATORs.

-* STANDALONE Vajrams work as functions which take inputs and outputs.
-Their output does not have any direct impact on the structure of the Krystal.
-* GENERATOR Vajrams have the ability to modify the Krystal by adding more Vajrams into the Krystal.
-The Brahmastra Orchestration platform makes use of these Vajrams.
-Application developers developing widgets will normally not have to interact with GENERATOR Vajrams

 ### Programming Spec